fedluc/qupled/docs/qupled.rst

 QVSStls scheme
 ~~~~~~~~~~~~~~~~

-The :obj:`qupled.quantum.QVSStls` class is used to setup and perform all the necessary calculations
+The :obj:`qupled.qvsstls.QVSStls` class is used to setup and perform all the necessary calculations
 for the solution of the QVStls schemes.
 The solution parameters are specified with a dedicated class
 called :obj:`qupled.qvsstls.Input`.
 After the solution is completed the results are stored in an
-object :obj:`qupled.qvsstls.Result` and written to the output database.
+object :obj:`qupled.vsstls.Result` and written to the output database.

 .. autoclass:: qupled.qvsstls.Solver
     :show-inheritance: